ExpressVPN vs Private Internet Access [Test Results 2020]

 When it really comes down to it, both ExpressVPN and Private Internet Access are two of the finest VPN providers in the industry right now.
 They’re leading the way and setting great examples for other companies to follow, and it’s great to see how well they both perform in key areas like speed, privacy, and security.

 However, when we look closer at all of the different categories listed above, it’s clear that ExpressVPN is the real winner.
-It more than matches PIA in fields like speed and security and vastly outperforms it when it comes to things like streaming services and customer support.
+It more than matches PIA in fields like speed and security and vastly outperforms it when it comes to things like services and customer support.